Information for students

 Online course

-The distant learning programs used in the courses of the Vantaa Adult Education Centre are Microsoft Teams, Zoom and online teaching platform It’s Learning.
+The distant learning software used in the courses of Vantaa Adult Education Centre are Microsoft Teams and Zoom, and online teaching platform is It’s Learning.

 It’s Learning is an online teaching platform.
 It is an online “classroom”, where the teacher uploads assignments that the students do and where the completed assignments can be easily uploaded.
 The assignments uploaded can be texts, videos or audio recordings.
 You will receive comments about the tests you have uploaded either from another student, several students or the teacher.
 The assignments in the online course can also be done and uploaded in cooperation with other students.